-Turn to Our Offices in Phoenix & Beyond for a Free Consultation
+Turn to Our Offices in Tucson & Beyond for a Free Consultation

 With the passing of recent legislature, marijuana offenses are now treated less seriously in comparison to other drug crimes.
 They are, however, still considered a Class 6 felony for possessing any amount, but those charges who do not have prior offenses on their record may qualify for a diversion program, instead of jail or prison time.
 Completion of the program allows the charge to be dismissed and the conviction will not show up on your criminal record.

 Fight for the best possible results in your case.
-Our Tucson drug crime attorney will request diversion, if eligible, and will negotiate with the prosecution on your behalf.
-Call (520) 252-4046 now.
-We proudly serve clients throughout the Greater Phoenix area.
+Our Tucson drug crime attorneys will request diversion, if eligible, and will negotiate with the prosecution on your behalf.
+Call (520) 224-1750 now.

 Possession for Sale Charges